SAP-samples/hana-shine-xsa/README.md

 SHINE for the Cloud Foundry Environment within SAP Cloud Platform
 ===============
-SAP HANA Interactive Education, or SHINE, is a demo application that makes it easy to learn how to build SAP HANA native applications.
-This demo application is delivered as a package that contains sample data and design-time developer objects for the application database tables, views, OData services and user interface.
 SHINE is a Muti-Target Application (MTA) and follows the XS Advanced Programming Model.
 It consists of the following  packages:

 - core-db - This package contains core data model artifacts required to create the tables and other database artifacts (e.g. .hdbcds, .hdbsequence, ...).